realgenekim/closed-record/README.md

 - You know EXACTLY what keys should exist
 - The exploration phase is over
 - Now you want **tight coupling** between objects and system
-- You want runtime enforcement of what you've carefully designed
+- You want runtime enforcement of what you've carefully designed -- in fact, heck, if there were a way to get compile-time checking, I'd use it!

-**The insight**: When you know everything about your domain model, you don't need loose coupling anymore.
-Loose coupling is valuable when things are uncertain.
-But once you've invested in defining schemas, specs, and transformations, **loose coupling becomes a liability** - it allows violations of what you've carefully specified.
+**The insight**: When you know everything about your domain model, you don't want such loose coupling.
+Loose coupling is valuable, lowers the cost of exploration, and increases option value, which is so valuable when things are uncertain.
+But once you've invested in defining schemas, specs, and transformations, this can become a liability, because it allows violations of what you've carefully specified.

 ClosedRecord is for **Phase 2**: When you've done the hard work of schema design and now want to enforce it strictly.
 It's not for exploration; it's for production-hardening code where schema violations should be caught immediately.